 Globus Spirits Ltd is a manufacturer of country liquor (IMIL) and bottler for Indian made foreign liquor (IMFL) having a presence in multiple states with distilleries in Rajasthan, Haryana, West Bengal, and Bihar.
 The company owns IMIL brands like Nimboo, Narangi, Heer Ranjha, and Ghoomar.

-While reading the red herring prospectus (RHP: Source) filed by Globus Spirits Ltd for its IPO in 2009, an investor gets to know that the promoters have a few companies, which operate in alcohol industry and thus in turn act as competitors to Globus Spirits Ltd.
+While reading the red herring prospectus (RHP: Source) filed by Globus Spirits Ltd for its IPO in 2009, an investor gets to know that the promoters have a few companies, which operate in the alcohol industry and thus in turn act as competitors to Globus Spirits Ltd.

 IPO Red herring prospectus, page 22-23: